 - Drizzle with the olive oil and season generously with salt and pepper.

 - Roast for 30 to 45 minutes or until very tender and starting to brown.

 - Place the vegetables in a large pot.
 Scoop the flesh out of the eggplant, if using, and discard the peels.
 Peel the pepper skin off and discard, if using peppers.
-Add water or tomatoes, garlic, and bay leaf.
+Add water, garlic, and bay leaf.

 - Simmer for 20 minutes until the vegetables are very tender.